 After two weeks of testing (and moving around appliances so we could find new areas to steam), we found the Bissell 19404 PowerFresh Steam Mop Hard Floor Steam Cleaner to be the easiest steam mop to use.
 It was also the steam mop that gave us the best results, leaving brighter, shinier and cleaner-feeling floors.

 The added cleaning capability was thanks to the built-in easy scrubber, which flips down with your foot and adds an extra boost to the steam power.
 In our tests, it took only ten seconds to clean up dried-on food soils and the easy scrubber made a clear difference in the high traffic areas.
+(Which certainly beats scrubbing with a paper towel.)
 You can actually see the grime coming up as you clean, with a marked difference in the areas just steamed.

 Bissell 19404 PowerFresh Steam Mop